sc6156/sc6156/README.md

       fine-tuning transformer-based text summarisation models on a child protection dataset that I created from publicly available sources.
 If you would like to read my research, just visit my <a href="https://github.com/sc6156/academic-work/tree/main"> academic-work repo</a>.
 This repo also contains other work I did during my MSc, as well as the dissertation and two essays I wrote for a MA in Transnational Organised Crime that I obtained in 2017.
-I appreciate there is a lot of content in this repo, so I have listed many of the languages and tools that I have used below, alongside some of the certifications and credentials that I hold.</p>
+I appreciate there is a lot of content in this repo, so I have listed many of the languages and tools that I have used in my academically and in my profession below, alongside some of the certifications and credentials that I hold.</p>
   </div>
 </div>